OneLawCloud/api/docs/howto.md

     Currently, the service supports converting HTML documents to PDF.
     This step is optional and may be skipped if no conversion is required.

-4. Store the Document in the DMS
+4. Store the Document in OneLaw

     Once the file (and any conversion) is complete, associate it with a specific record by posting to one of the following endpoints: